Barton United Junior Football Club

 - Newspapers – Daily Telegraph, Scunthorpe Telegraph.

-The project, run by North Lincolnshire Council, aims to give young people the chance to take part in positive activities and develop new social and leadership skills.
+The project aims to give young people the chance to take part in positive activities and develop new social and leadership skills.
 Opportunities are also available for young people to volunteer on the programme and take part in relevant training.

 Coaches from Scunthorpe United provide the coaching and leadership at all the sessions.

 For those participants over the age of 16 we offer the opportunity to become a volunteer.
 This means the young person will gain experience and access to training to improve their skills.
 This is the ideal starting point for anyone wanting a career in sports coaching and leadership.